0,- 0,- hors TVA

 Dominant Blue Eyes (DBE) in cats are typically associated with a lack of melanin in the iris.
 It is often due to genetics and is commonly seen in certain breeds.
 One of the genes involved in this trait is the Paired Box 3 (PAX3) gene.
 Mutations in the gene can result in white spotting, deafness, pigmentary disturbances in one or two eyes and in some cases also embryonic or fetal lethality.

 There are multiple mutations known.
-The variant tested here is found in British Longhair, British Shorthair, Persian, Ragdoll, Sphynx and Altai cats.
+The variant tested here is found in British Longhair, British Shorthair, Persian, Ragdoll, Sphynx and Altai cats and is also know as DBE-ALT.

 Caractéristiques cliniques